-There are a lot of pedagogical and technical issues that make the shift from in-person to online teaching challenging, but for once, copyright is not a big additional area of worry!
-Most of the legal issues are the same in both contexts.
-If it was okay to do in class, it is often okay to do online, especially when your online access is limited to the same enrolled students.
+Most copyright issues are not very different during COVID-19 than they were previously, in person and online.
+Most of the legal issues are the same in both modalities and in both pre-pandemic and current times.
+If it was okay to do in class, it is often okay to do online, especially when online access is limited to only those students registered for the course.

 If you have any questions after reading through this content, please contact Scottie Kapel, Scholarly Communication Librarian, at email@example.com.